Streamlined eduroam on-ramp for for K-12, libraries, and museums

 - What?
 InCommon eduroam has created Support Organizations to provision new service for their constituents and provide first-level support covering all K12s, libraries, and museums in the Support Organization’s state or region.

 - Interested in becoming an eduroam Support Organization?
-Join our community’s regular coordination calls to learn more about widescale deployments of eduroam to K12s, libraries, and museums and how your organization can participate.
+For more information on the application process, including the planning tool for creating your application, please visit our wiki.
+You can also attend the community’s monthly coordination calls to learn more about wide scale deployments of eduroam to K12s, libraries, and museums and how your organization can participate.

 Please note: You do not have to be an Internet2 member or InCommon Participant in order to subscribe to eduroam.